Give Thanks to Your Employees On National Employee Appreciation Day

 What about the remaining 364 days?

 While an official day to celebrate your employees is a great cause to do so, you should be doing it year-round.
-Perhaps you have quarterly touch points with individual members, or make an effort to call out the positive work that is being done in a team meeting.
+Perhaps you have quarterly check-ins with individual members or make an effort to call out the positive work that is being done in a team meeting.
 When an employee birthday rolls around, make an effort to celebrate and share treats with each other.
 Even things as simple as letting employees leave a little early before a holiday or encouraging them to take breaks during the day can help them feel appreciated.
+If you need more ideas, Just Works compiled a list of 35 cheap and easy ways to give thanks to your employees.

 The options are endless for showing your employees that you care.
 Depending on your business and the personalities of your employees, some ideas may work better than others.
 If you’re truly at a loss for what you can do for your employees, ask them.
 Seeking feedback is important as a business owner and even asking what they would like is a sign that you care.